-So for 2018, there are a few new additions going into my self-care routine.
+So for this year, there are a few new additions going into my self-care routine.
 And here is what I recommend to anyone: create time for self-care, otherwise, it will get put on the back burner.

 Look at your month and then look at your weeks–where can you make time for yourself?
-Here’s what I’m looking forward to this year in my self-care routine:
+Here’s what I’m looking forward to this year in my self-care routine.